javihernandez/cas/docs/user-guide/configuration.md

 # Configuration

-By default, the `vcn` command line stores its config file (`config.json`) in a directory called `.vcn` within your `$HOME` directory.
+By default, the `cas` command line stores its config file (`config.json`) in temporary directory, for Linux the path is `/tmp/.cas/config.json`, for Windows - `c:\temp\config.json` or `c:\windows\temp\config.json`.
 > If the `STAGE` environment variable has been set, the default configuration directory can be different.
 See [environments](environments.md).

-However, you can specify a different location for the config file via the `--vcnpath` command line option.
+However, you can specify a different location for the config file via the `--caspath` command line option.
 For example:

 ```
-vcn --vcnpath /path/to/your/config.json
+cas --caspath /path/to/your/config.json
 ```

 <!-- The config file contains paths to keystore directories, and stores credentials of the current authenticated user.

-`vcn` manages these files and directories and you should not modify them.
+`cas` manages these files and directories and you should not modify them.
 However, *you can modify* the config file to control where keys are stored. -->

 ## Config file